WHOIS

 What we can do for you and what you can do using NAV WHOIS

-The NAV WHOIS service is designed to help users who look for domain information by searching the WHOIS database.
-The information is displayed in real time, reflecting the status of the domain, its registration date or its availability.
-Also, depending on the registry or registrar, certain information about the owner, contact details and other important information will be displayed.
+The NAV WHOIS service is designed to help users who want information about domains by searching the WHOIS database.
+Information is displayed in real time, reflecting the domain's status, registration date or availability.
+Additionally, depending on the registry or registrar, certain owner information, contact data and other important information will be displayed.

-You can buy the domain even if it is already registered
+You can buy the domain even if it is already owned

-Is the domain you searched for already registered?
-It shouldn't be a problem.
-A NAV broker can contact its owner to negotiate a possible sale of the domain in your favor.
-For details use the contact methods available on our site.
+Is the searched domain already registered?
+It should not be a problem.
+A NAV broker can contact the owner to negotiate a possible sale of the domain in your favor.
+For details, use the contact methods available on our website.

 Your Question, Our Answer